-When pharmaceutical companies offer financial support, considerable indirect support and considerable non-financial support to patient organizations they must sign a written agreement in accordance with article 2 of this Code.
+When pharmaceutical companies offer financial support, considerable indirect support and considerable non-financial support to patient organizations, they must execute a written agreement in accordance with article 2 Section A of this Code.

 Below follows a template including the key points of a written agreement.
-The objective of this agreement is to describe clearly, what has been agreed upon, considering the requirements set by the EFPIA Code of Practice concerning the Relationships between pharmaceutical companies and patient organizations.
+The objective of this agreement is to describe clearly, what has been agreed upon, considering the requirements set by the EFPIA Code of Conduct concerning the Relationships between pharmaceutical companies and patient organizations.

-- Title of the project - Names of participating parties (pharmaceutical company, patient organization and, where required, third parties involved in the project in order to help.) - Type of project (i.e. whether the agreement concerns general grants for operational expenses, specific meetings, sponsorships, leaflets, information campaigns, educational programmes, etc.) - Objectives - Agreed role of the pharmaceutical company and the patient organization - Timeframe - Amount and type of financial support - Description of the considerable indirect / non-financial support (e.g. donation of a PR agency's time, free of charge training programmes.
+- 1. Title of the project. - 2.
+Names of participating parties (pharmaceutical company, patient organization and, where required, third parties involved in the project in order to assist). - 3.
+Type of project (i.e. whether the agreement concerns general grants for operational expenses, specific meetings, sponsorships, leaflets, informational campaigns, educational programs, etc.). - 4.
+Objectives. - 5.
+Agreed role of the pharmaceutical company and the patient organization. - 6.
+Time schedule. - 7.
+Amount and type of financial support. - 8.
+Description of the considerable indirect / non-financial support (e.g. donation of a PR agency's time, free of charge training programs).

-All contracting parties are fully aware that the sponsorship must be clearly acknowledged.
+All contracting parties are fully aware that the support must be clearly acknowledged.